pkdone/mongo-multi-svr-generator/README.md

     ```

 You should now be able to connect to one of the mongos processes, using the Mongo Shell, and run sh.status() to view the status of the cluster.

-**NOTE**: Step 2 can be re-run multiple times (it's much quicker for 2nd and subsequent runs as data files already exist), as long all mongod and mongos server processes are killed before each re-run.